 I track my happiness because I want to continuously steer my life in the best direction possible.
 Everybody wants to be the happiest for as long as possible, right?
 Unfortunately, eternal happiness just doesn't exist.
 Happiness and sadness co-exist and there's nothing that we can do about that.

 But what if I told you that we can actually influence how happy we are?

 I'm not saying that you should look in a mirror and convince yourself that you're happy by repeating the phrase "I am happy" 37 times.
 No, I'm trying to say that you can influence what factors you allow to affect your happiness.
-From tracking my happiness, I've learned that my relationship, running and my friends are one of my biggest positive happiness factors.
+From tracking my happiness, I've learned that my relationship, running, and my friends are some of my biggest positive happiness factors.

-This is just one of the maaaany things that I've learned from tracking my happiness.
-You can see a lot of other very interesting stuff that I've learned in my data-driven Happiness Essays.
+This is just one of the many things that I've learned from tracking my happiness.
+You can see a lot of other very interesting stuff that I've learned in my data-driven case studies.

 By learning everything I can about my happiness, I can purposefully steer my life in the best direction possible.